hauxir/dotfiles/.vim/bundle/YouCompleteMe/README.md

     You could also force the use of a custom libclang library with `-DEXTERNAL_LIBCLANG_PATH=/path/to/libclang.so` flag (the library would end
     with `.dylib` on a Mac).
-Again, this flag would be used _instead of_ the other flags.
+Again, this flag would be used _instead of_ the other flags. **If you compiled LLVM from source, this is the flag you should be using.**

-    Running the `make` command will also place the `libclang.[so|dylib]` in the `YouCompleteMe/third_party/ycmd` folder for you if you compiled with clang support (it needs to be there for YCM to work).
+    Running the `cmake` command will also place the `libclang.[so|dylib|dll]` in the `YouCompleteMe/third_party/ycmd` folder for you if you compiled with clang support (it needs to be there for YCM to work).

+5. Set up support for additional languages, as desired:

+  - C# support: install [Mono on non-Windows platforms][mono-install].
+Navigate to `YouCompleteMe/third_party/ycmd/third_party/OmniSharpServer` and run `msbuild /property:Configuration=Release` on Windows.
+Replace `msbuild` by `xbuild` on other platforms.
+On Windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].

+  - Go support: install [Go][go-install] and add it to your path.
+Navigate to `YouCompleteMe/third_party/ycmd/third_party/gocode` and run `go build`.

+  - TypeScript support: as with the quick installation, simply `npm install -g typescript` after successfully installing [Node.js and npm][npm-install].

+  - JavaScript support: install [Node.js and npm][npm-install].
+Then navigate to `YouCompleteMe/third_party/ycmd/third_party/tern_runtime` and run `npm install --production`

+  - Rust support: install [Rust][rust-install].
+Navigate to `YouCompleteMe/third_party/ycmd/third_party/racerd` and run `cargo build --release`.

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,